Commitment to Anti-Racism

 Statement from the Staff of the Center for Community Engagement

-On this June 19, 2020, we join communities in DeLand and around our country to celebrate the day that the Emancipation Proclamation finally reached the last people still enslaved in the United States in Galveston, Texas in 1865 – the holiday of Juneteenth.
+On June 19, 2020, we join communities in DeLand and around our country to celebrate the day that the Emancipation Proclamation finally reached the last people still enslaved in the United States in Galveston, Texas in 1865 – the holiday of Juneteenth.

 As we know too well, though, the absence of slavery has not guaranteed the presence of justice for Black and Brown people in our country.
 Only three weeks ago, millions of people across our country began protesting the scourges of police brutality and White vigilantism that took the lives of George Floyd in Minneapolis, Minnesota, Breonna Taylor in Louisville, Kentucky, and Ahmaud Arbery in Brunswick, Georgia.
 Despite those protests and messages ascending the heights of our national – and international – consciousness, another Black man, Rayshard Brooks, was murdered by Atlanta police officers when they shot him in the back while he tried to run away.
 These recent heinous incidents speak nothing still of the centuries of systemic oppression that have disproportionately deprived Black and Brown people in our country of their lives, liberties, and properties.